AlgebraicJulia/Semagrams.jl/docs/src/index.md

 - `s` sets a port or box to be the current "source".
 When you select the source, it should turn *light blue*.
 - `t` sets a port or box to be the current "target".
 When you select the target it should turn *light red*.
 - `w` adds a new wire, using the ports/boxes selected as source and target.
 If there is no wire type compatible with the source/target pair, then this will remove the selection of source/target and not add a wire.
 If there is more than one wire type that could be added, it will pop up a modal asking you which type of wire you wish to add.
-- `d` deletes the port or box under the cursor.
+- `d` deletes the wire, port or box under the cursor.
 Note: there is currently no way to delete wires other than deleting their source/target.
 Will fix this soon.
-- `S` *saves* the semagram, which means that it sends the semagram from javascript back to Julia.
-You *must* do this before going on to the next step.
-I should probably add an indicator which says whether or not the latest changes to the semagram have been saved...
 - `D` prints the current value of the semagram to the javascript console.
 Useful for debugging.
+- `Escape` clears the current selection of the source/target
+- `?` brings up the help menu

 ### 3. Profit

-Once you have editted (**AND SAVED**) your semagram, you can get an acset out of it using
+Once you have edited your semagram, you can get an acset out of it using

 ```julia
 get_acset(my_awesome_petri_net)